This post may contain affiliate links. Please read our disclosure policy.

 The best snickerdoodle cookie recipe makes ‘doodles that are soft and chewy with that characteristic ‘doodle tang.
 The cinnamon sugar is just a touch crunchy and adds a little extra sweetness.
 They also come together in under 30 minutes.
 You don’t even have to chill them!
 You should, and it would be better if you did, but you don’t have to.

-My original snickerdoodle recipe is delightful and are what these are based on.
 In my professional pastry chef life I have a habit of testing and tweaking every single recipe until I deem it perfect.
 Then as a bonus I get to share it with you!
 I used the same regimented magic on these sugar cookies, peanut butter chocolate chip cookies, and triple chocolate cookies.

 Table of Contents